FUB-HCC/hcds-winter-2020/assignments/A1_WarmUp/masc/blog.md

 ## A1 - Warm up

 * Experiance with seeting up the environment.
-*I do not have much experience with using git, so setting up the folder structure was a little challenging for me.*
+*I do not have much experience with using git, so setting up the folder structure and figuring out the git workflow was a little challenging for me.*

 ### Wikipedia Edits